Regularized Zero-Variance Control Variates: Discussion

-The concept of regularisation by selecting a subset of parameters is referred to as nonlinear approximation in approximation theory and applied mathematics \citep{Devore1998}, and there is some theoretical evidence to suggest that this can outperform linear approximation (e.g.\ penalised regression which is described in Section \ref{ssec:pen}).
+The concept of regularization by selecting a subset of parameters is referred to as nonlinear approximation in approximation theory and applied mathematics \citep{Devore1998}, and there is some theoretical evidence to suggest that this can outperform linear approximation (e.g.\ penalized regression which is described in Section \ref{ssec:pen}).
 Selecting a particular subset of monomials which are used in a polynomial interpolant is also the same idea as in sparse grid algorithms for numerical integration \citep{Smolyak1963}.
 These methods are known to work well in high dimensions and could be useful alternatives for selecting the subset of monomials in ZV-CV.

-Stein-based control variates using neural networks have recently appeared in the literature \citep{Zhu2018}. \citet{Zhu2018} recently added details of penalisation methods to their approach, where the control variates cannot be fitted exactly and stochastic optimisation is required.
-Penalisation methods are simpler and more stable in the linear regression context but in future research it would be of interest to compare to neural control variates with regularisation.
+Stein-based control variates using neural networks have recently appeared in the literature \citep{Zhu2018}. \citet{Zhu2018} added details of penalization methods to their approach, where the control variates cannot be fitted exactly and stochastic optimization is required.
+Penalization methods are simpler and more stable in the linear regression context but in future research it would be of interest to compare to neural control variates with regularization.
 This alternative approach is likely to outperform ZV-CV in some applications, such as when $\varphi(\vtheta)$ is multi-modal.

-Finding the optimal parameterisation for a given application is a challenging open problem.
-Choosing the parameterisation is a trade-off between making $p_\phi$ simpler and making $\varphi(f^{-1}(\phi))$ simpler.
-Another potential benefit of reparameterising for ZV-CV is that there is the potential to enforce more sparsity in the predictors for improved performance in $\ell_1$ penalisation.
+Finding the optimal parameterization for a given application is a challenging open problem.
+Choosing the parameterization is a trade-off between making $p_\phi$ simpler and making $\varphi(f^{-1}(\phi))$ simpler.
+Another potential benefit of reparameterising for ZV-CV is that there is the potential to enforce more sparsity in the predictors for improved performance in $\mathcal{L}_1$ penalization.